longevityframework/longevity/manual/key-values.md

 }
 ```

-As you can see, we have to define the [key](ptype/keys.html) in order
+The `User.keys.username` field defines the [key](ptype/keys.html) for
-to define our `KeyVal`.
-We will go into the details of keys in a later
+our key value type `Username`.
+We will go into the details of keys in
-section, but we will include them here so that the examples are
+a later section, but we include them here so that the examples are
 correct.

 The second way we can embed a `KeyVal` in a persistent object is as a